duncan-r/SHIP/docs/source/tuflow/addingparts.rst

    # Some other command below ...

 Problems come in when you might want to do something with the new control file.
-With the above approach all you do is change the name of a ModelFile (TUflowPart) instance.
+With the above approach all you do is change the name of a ModelFile instance.
 Now any other TuflowPart that has that ModelFile as a parent - in this example it will be all of the parts in the 'TGC' ControlFile. will have that new filename for their parent.
 This is possibly what you want?
 Or possibly not?

 If you are changing the name to another existing .tgc file, but you want to